 An employee may enroll in more than one University class per semester, but the employee will be responsible for the full cost of any additional classes unless they choose to use more than one tuition waiver during a semester.

-If an employee is approved for a tuition-free course and the employee withdraws from the course within the drop/add period, the course will not count towards the two classes allowed annually.
-However, if the employee withdraws from the course after the drop/add period, the course will count as one of the two courses allowed annually.
+If an employee is approved for a tuition-free course and the employee withdraws from the course within the drop/add period, the course will not count towards the three classes allowed annually.
+However, if the employee withdraws from the course after the drop/add period, the course will count as one of the three courses allowed annually.

 I. Ensure Eligibility Requirements Are Met

-A. The employee must be a contributing member of the Teachers’ and State Employees’ Retirement System or the Optional Retirement Plan.
+A. Be a contributing member of the Teachers’ and State Employees’ Retirement System or the Optional Retirement Plan.

 B. Apply for and be admitted through the admissions office of the university through which the course is offered within its specified deadlines.

-C. The employee must maintain permanent employment status of 75% time (30 hours per work week) or more for the entire semester during which the course is being taken.
-If the employee’s work schedule changes to less than 30 hours per week or if the employee separates from permanent employment during the course, the employee may be billed for all or part of the tuition for the semester even if s/he officially withdraws from the course, as provided in the policies and procedures established by the Cashier’s Office of the enrolling institution.
+C. Maintain employment status in a permanent position of 75% time (30 hours per work week) or more for the entire semester during which the course is being taken.
+If the employee’s work schedule changes to less than 30 hours per week or if the employee separates from employment in a permanent position during the course, the employee may be billed for all or part of the tuition for the semester even if they officially withdraws from the course, as provided in the policies and procedures established by the Cashier’s Office of the enrolling institution.

-E. The employee should attend class outside his or her established work schedule.
+E. Attend class outside his or her established work schedule.
 Departments may offer flexible scheduling options to accommodate employee participation if the revised work schedule does not interfere with employment obligations.
 The decision to revise a work schedule is made by the employee’s supervisor and approved by the appropriate vice chancellor.

 II.
 How to Apply for Tuition and Fee Waiver

 A. Obtain and complete the applicant information on the Employee Tuition Waiver Application or the form from the University offering the course.
-For UNC Asheville courses, the form is available from the Office of Human Resources’ web site: http://hr.unca.edu/forms.
+For UNC Asheville courses, the form is available from the Office of Human Resources’ web site.

 B. Apply and be accepted to the university by the Admissions Office.

-C. The employee must register for the course in accordance with the institution’s guidelines under which the employee is admitted.
+C. Register for the course in accordance with the institution’s guidelines under which the employee is admitted.
 Space must be available in the course.

 D. Obtain approval signatures specified on the application form (i.e. employee’s supervisor, department head, etc.)